jjlg90/Wild-Argentina/README.md

 #### Future Features
 * User's travel journal.
 For those users who would like to read about someone else's adventures.
-* Trip maker functionality, where users will be able to make a schedule of activities.
+    * Trip maker functionality with travel map, where users will be able to make a schedule of activities.
+    * Saved experiences section.
     * Experience's comment section.
     * Pagination for experiences.
     * Expanded information area for each region, with relevant media and links.
     * Awareness section.
 Where users can be informed on how to preserve the enviroments visited, and how to help the local communities.
     * Aesthetic animations.
+    * Pick location interactive map in "Share" form. (instead of latitude/longitude input fields)

 ### Structure